FC Stumbras: History

 Stumbras made it official that they would like to join the premier Lithuanian football league for the 2015 season, on the second check up Stumbras was accepted.
-Getting ready for the 2015 season Stumbras already proved their worth playing matches against Lithuanian and foreign clubs, losing only once to Estonian Champions FC Levadia 1-0.
+Getting ready for the 2015 season Stumbras already proved their worth playing matches against Lithuanian and foreign clubs, losing only once to Estonian Champions FC Levadia 1–0.
 On 28 January 2015, it was announced that 6 new players would join the club Nerijus Mačiulis, Tomas Snapkauskas, Mantvydas Eiza, Martynas Dapkus, Giedrius Kvedaras and Aleksandr Sikorskiy, later Darius Gvildys was announced as new head coach.
 Before the start of the season, Stumbras management surprised everyone when announcing that fans are welcome to watch them play for free for their home matches.
-On 28 February 2015, FC Stumbras debuted in A Lyga beating FK Šiauliai 3-1 in Kaunas.
+On 28 February 2015, FC Stumbras debuted in A Lyga beating FK Šiauliai 3–1 in Kaunas.

+Stumbras reached the final of the 2017 Lithuanian Football Cup and on 24 September 2017 beat FK Žalgiris 1–0 to secure the trophy.
+In the 2018 Lithuanian Football Cup, the club reached the final again, but could not defend the title, as they lost 0–3 against Žalgiris.

 In 2019 Stumbras started the season very well by winning against FK Sūduva Marijampolė and FK Žalgiris Vilnius, claiming the top position of the A Lyga table.
 However, after the first half of the season the club ran into financial problems.
 The players and staff started leaving the team.
 The club was stripped of the place in 2019–20 UEFA Europa League and it's A Lyga license revoked.
 The club became defunct shortly afterwards.